Please sign Elisa’s Clemency Petition.

 Castillo maintains that she didn’t know she was being used as a pawn in a cocaine trafficking operation between Mexico and Houston.
 Given her alleged role as a low-level player in the conspiracy, it makes sense that she was not privy to — and therefore could not provide — any valuable information to federal agents that could lead to the arrest and prosecution of the leaders or other high-level members of the alleged conspiracy.
 Since she was of no help to the government, Castillo received the harshest sentence of the approximately 68 people involved in the scheme

 According to Elisa:

-I pray and place this petition in God’s hands that my story will touch the hearts of those reading it and see within themselves to give me a second chance at life.
-I am prayful that you, Mr. President wil sign my petition and give me the opportunity to be reunited with my family.
+I pray my story will touch the hearts of those reading it and see within yourselves compassion and mercy to give me a second chance at living again and to have my life back.